yeuchi/OptionOne_CourseThree/README.md

 # OptionOne_CourseThree
 Course #3 Swift Design Development : Option #1

-For all the lesson projects in Course #3, see below repository. https://github.com/yeuchi/SwiftDesignDev
+For all the lesson projects in Course #3, see repository: \
+https://github.com/yeuchi/SwiftDesignDev

 ## Course